JOIN LOGIN JOIN

 The Mystery of Vulkan’s Return

-The potential return of Vulkan isn’t just wishful thinking.
-Hints buried in 40k lore suggest that he’s out there—somewhere.
-Some believe he’s walking among the people of the Imperium in secret, observing and waiting for the right moment to rejoin the fight.
+Hints buried in 40k lore suggest he’s out there, somewhere.
+Some believe he’s moving among the Imperium in secret, observing and waiting for the right moment to rejoin the fight.

-Others think he’s hidden away in one of his many forge worlds, perfecting his craft until humanity needs him most.
-With the galaxy in chaos, the time seems ripe for a figure like Vulkan to step in and bring some much-needed stability, and maybe a few master-crafted weapons while he’s at it.
+Others think he’s hidden away in one of his forge worlds, perfecting his craft until humanity needs him most.
+With the galaxy in chaos, the time feels ripe for a figure like Vulkan to step in and bring stability, plus a few master-crafted solutions to problems that cannot be solved with speeches.

 Vulkan vs. Guilliman: A Different Leadership Style